Qqwy/elixir-specify/README.md

 ## Changelog

+- 0.4.1 - More tests; bugfix for the MixEnv provider.
 - 0.4.0 - Name change: from 'Confy' to 'Specify'.
 This name has been chosen to be more clear about the intent of the library.
 - 0.3.0 - Changed `overrides:` to `explicit_values:` and added `Specify.load_explicit/3` function.
 (Also added tests and fixed parser bugs).
 - 0.2.0 - Initially released version